 - A 110 plug to charge an electric car

 Now we are moving into the range that many of the 5,000-watt inverters systems can no longer support.
 A dishwasher averages about 1,800 watts, a microwave 1,000 watts, a washer about 1,000 watts, and many homeowners have a second freezer or refrigerator, or other appliances they also wish to have backed up.
 Any of these additions will probably require designing a larger system.
 And if you have an electric water heater, it could easily be 4,500-5,500 watts, and only a few systems can work with these.

 Personal choice always factors into these decisions.
 Some people may be okay hand washing dishes or clothes, even in a long outage.
 Others may forgo the TV or entertainment.
 Some may want to operate as close to normal as possible.
 The important thing is to make sure the system you are purchasing meets your needs and supports the appliances you desire.
-This is why it is important to work with an installer that takes the time to learn about your needs.
+This is why it is important to work with an installer that takes the time to learn about your needs and desires.